Caregiver for husband with dementia, writer

 Of course that will mean taking him to the VA hospital – thank heavens there is one about five miles from here.
 I think maybe, if they tell him what he needs he will listen.

 Why is it they always listen better to someone else than the one who is caring for them?
 Is it just plain stubbornness, or is it their way of showing they still have control of their lives?
 The latter I think.

-It's hard for a person with dementia who is still aware enough to realize they are losing control of their bodies and their lives.
+It's hard for a person with dementia who is still aware enough to realize they are losing control of their body and their life.
 They use every means possible to hang on to what little they have left in the way of dignity and pride.